Table of content

 What's more, through simulation, customers can view their chandeliers in 3D.
 If they wish to see how their customized luxury ceiling fixture will look in their houses, they can capture their interior, upload it on Baccarat’s site, and see how the chandelier looks in the chosen location.

 This immersive customer experience design accelerates the sales cycle because customers can incarnate the luxury piece of their choice and see how it suits their interiors.

 Importance of customer experience design in luxury retail

 With the internet at their fingertips, customers are empowered.
 They have sufficient resources to educate themselves on which luxury brand they can turn to if one fails them.
 That’s why it's so important to invest in customer experience design.

-Research by Forrester and Adobe shows that businesses that are experience-driven see over 1.5x higher year-on-year growth in metrics like repeat purchase rates, customer retention, and customer lifetime value.
+Research by Forrester and Adobe shows that businesses that are experience-driven see over 1.5x higher customer reach and impressions.

-Further research from Epsilon shows that 80% of customers are more likely to purchase from brands that offer personalized customer experiences.
+Further research from Epsilon shows that “80% of customers are more likely to do business with a company if it offers personalized experiences.”